Travel Internationally with Technology

 Do not store any passwords on the device outside of password management applications designed to securely store and handle login credentials (username/password combinations).
 Be sure to configure your web browser(s) to not save passwords.
 This prevents login credentials from being saved in the browser cache.
 Your local IT support or the IT Security Office can provide recommendations for safe password storage options.

-Understand how to Use Two-Step Login when you Travel Outside the US.
+Understand how to Use Two-Step Login When You Travel Outside the U.S.

 Leave sensitive data stored securely on Cornell servers and access it remotely only via Cornell's Virtual Private Network (VPN) service.